indexdata/folio-import/README.md

 ### downloadAllRefData.js

-This script will consult modual descripters, grab GET endpoints, fetch and store the data returned by the requests.
+This programe will consult modual descripters, grab GET endpoints, fetch and store the data returned by the requests.
 You just need to supply a path to a directory for storing these data.
 The filenames will be the endpoint (forward slashes are converted to %2F) and the module root is added as prefix.

 Usage:
 ```